Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Limitations and Future Work

 \section{Limitations and Future Work}

-While our work addresses important shortcomings in the literature, exciting opportunities for future research remain.

-\paragraph{Niche programming languages} The current evaluation is focused heavily on Python.
-Since this is a language that is widely represented in the training data, much detailed knowledge about tooling, dependencies, and other repository specifics might be present in the models' parametric knowledge, nullifying the effect of \agentsmds{}.
-Future work may investigate the effect of \agentsmds{} on more niche programming languages and toolchains that are less represented in the training data, and known to be more difficult for LLMs \citep{cassano2022multiplescalableextensibleapproach,pmlr-v202-orlanski23a}.
+\paragraph{Programming languages} The current evaluation is focused on Python.
+Since this is a language that is widely represented in the training data, detailed knowledge about tooling, dependencies, and other repository specifics might be present in the models' parametric knowledge, nullifying the effect of \agentsmds{}.
+Future work may investigate the effect of \agentsmds{} on more niche programming languages and toolchains that are less represented in the training data \citep{cassano2022multiplescalableextensibleapproach,pmlr-v202-orlanski23a}.

 \paragraph{\Agentsmds{} beyond task resolution} In this work, we evaluate the impact of \agentsmds{} on task resolution rate.
-However, there are many other relevant aspects of coding agents, such as code efficiency \citep{he2025sweperflanguagemodelsoptimize} and security \citep{chen2025secureagentbenchbenchmarkingsecurecode}, that we believe could be explored in future work.
-Specifically, for security, prior work found that prompting LLMs to generate secure code significantly improves the security of generated code \citep{baxbench}.
+However, other aspects of coding agent performance, such as code efficiency \citep{he2025sweperflanguagemodelsoptimize} and security \citep{chen2025secureagentbenchbenchmarkingsecurecode}, would be interesting directions for future work.
+Security, specifically, was found to be sensitive to prompt changes in prior work \citep{baxbench}.

 \paragraph{Improving \agentsmd{} generation} Another interesting avenue opened by this work is how to improve the automatic generation of \emph{useful} \agentsmds{}.
-Here, human developers appear to dominate per our evaluation.
-Several related works in the direction of planning and continuous learning from prior tasks may be applicable for this task \citep{suzgun2025dynamiccheatsheettesttimelearning,zhang2025agenticcontextengineeringevolving,cheng2025evocurrselfevolvingcurriculumbehavior}.
+Several related works in the direction of planning and continuous learning from prior tasks may be applicable to this task \citep{suzgun2025dynamiccheatsheettesttimelearning,zhang2025agenticcontextengineeringevolving,cheng2025evocurrselfevolvingcurriculumbehavior}.
 By tackling this challenge, future agents could gain a long-term capability at meaningful self-improvement.
+Our work may serve as a baseline for how to rigorously evaluate automatically generated \agentsmds{}.